AgentOps-AI/agentops/README.md

 |🔜 Information context constraint testing | 🔜 Anti-agent roadblocks (i.e. Captchas) | 🔜 CI/CD integration checks | |
 |🔜 Regression testing | 🔜 Multi-agent framework visualization | | |

+## Integrations

+### CrewAI 🛶

+Write Crew agents with observability with only 2 lines of code.
+[More information here.](https://docs.crewai.com/how-to/AgentOps-Observability/).
+Simply set an `AGENTOPS_API_KEY` in your environment, and your crews will automatically be set up with.

 ## Callback handlers ↩️

 ### Langchain